MuzakkirHossainMinhaz/mission-2022/README.md

 # mission-2022

 This repository contains a simple landing page design implemented using HTML and CSS only.
-The design was originally created in Figma and has been converted into a fully functional web page.
+The design was originally created in Figma and has been converted into a web page.

 ### Getting Started
 To view the landing page, simply open the <b>`index.html`</b> file in your web browser.